-The Addison Arbor Foundation (AAF) is a 501(c)(3) non-profit organization with a mission to promote sustainable natural environments within the Addison community and to enhance Town parks/spaces with plantings and public art.
+The Addison Arbor Foundation (AAF) is a 501(c)(3) non-profit organization with a mission to promote and enhance natural environments within the Town of Addison through landscaping, public art and education.

 AAF is an all-volunteer staff so 100% of your donations go directly to fund projects.
 AAF works with individual donors, neighborhood associations and businesses willing to sponsor new public art and landscape projects in Addison.
 With additional donations we can accelerate the pace of new art and landscape enhancements to beautify our town.